Don’t risk using Andarine

 “There is limited information on how SARMs interact with other medications or conditions, and no official guidance on appropriate dosage.”

 SARMs have been associated with adverse effects on liver, heart and eyesight, such as altered perception and colours.

 Initially developed to treat conditions such as muscle wasting, osteoporosis and benign prostatic hypertrophy, Andarine is covered by the Poisons Standard.
 Access to it without authority is illegal, and in some cases may result in fines and/or jail time.

-Andarine, which is prohibited at all times for athletes, has been detected in athletes internationally, one in 2016, three in 2017, while 2018 figures are yet to be publicly released.
+The SARM Andarine is prohibited at all times for athletes.
+It has been detected in athletes internationally, with one positive test in 2016, three in 2017, while 2018 figures are yet to be publicly released.